Regulated Vs. Unregulated Power Supply

 Many plug-in wall outlets are unregulated power supplies, though you can also find a few regulated power supplies in this format.
 Generally, lamps, LED lights, and DC motors are applications that do not sustain damage from minor voltage changes.
 Unless powering sensitive electronics and using a device with a consistent draw, unregulated power supplies will suffice.
 Because they lack a regulator, choosing these when needed can reduce your costs.

 When to Choose Regulated Power Supplies

 For some equipment, you will not have the option of choosing unregulated power supplies.
 Computers, televisions, and other electronics can sustain damage if too much power comes through.
-These electronics require the smooth voltage only regulated power supplies can provide.
+These electronics require a smooth voltage which is one of the advantages of regulated power supply.
 Such a requirement is so prevalent in modern electrical devices that almost all electronics today need regulated power supplies to prevent damage.

 Choosing regulated power supplies is not the last decision you will need to make, though.
 You must also decide whether you need linear or switching.
 Both have multiple applications.
 Linear models cost less and are quieter, but they are not as efficient and are more substantial than switching power supplies.
 Switching may cost more than linear, but their increased efficiency and potential output make up for this.

 Linear power supplies are better suited for use in specific applications than switching.
 The differences between these types of regulated power supplies can make choosing the right one a little easier:

 - Linear: Linear regulated power supplies work best when you need lower output and quiet operation.
 Examples include laboratory test equipment, medical equipment, communications equipment, computers, control circuits, and data acquisition devices.